1. CCUS AND NECESSITY

 4. SAFETY AND ENVIRONMENT

-• CO2 is a naturally occurring substance that poses minimal risk and is already present in the air.
+• CO2 is inherently low-risk and naturally present in the air.
 It is non-flammable, does not easily react with other substances, and is even used as a fire suppressant.

 • CO2 only poses a risk to humans and animals at very high concentrations.
 In extremely rare scenarios where large amounts might be released, there could be a risk to the immediate surroundings, such as personnel present at the terminal.
 However, the materials, construction methods, and security systems chosen ensure that the chance of a serious leak is minimal.